 The lack of funding remains a chronic problem for the rights-of-way program.
-Original federal funding for the task of discovering and designating ROWs was established at \$30,000 per fiscal year.
+Historical federal funding for the task of discovering and designating ROWs was established at \$30,000 per fiscal year.
 However, in response to subsequent budget problems the appropriations specifically earmarked for this task were level funded at \$5,000 per fiscal year, until FY13 when the federal share was eliminated.

-The reduced monies must still cover legal, stenographer, travel, advertising, and staff costs.
-The CRMC has continued to discover and designate new ROWs, though at a lower annual rate than when the ROW Program originated.
-This is primarily due to the current funding constraints, which, as noted above, includes comprehensive legal research, and time-consuming public hearings (the purpose of which is to exhaust evidence), resulting in site designations that span reporting periods.
-The CRMC has had to reduce funding to the ROW program due to overall decreases in program funding.
+The monies must still cover legal, stenographer, travel, advertising, and staff costs.
+Currently the agency has been able to restore some federal funds to this effort.
+And most importantly, this funding includes comprehensive legal research, and time-consuming public hearings (the purpose of which is to exhaust evidence), resulting in site designations that span reporting periods.

-Therefore, it is likely that due to further decreases in appropriations, and the resulting decreases in federal monies (a 1:1 match is required with federal funding), it may be necessary for the CRMC to come close to zero-funding its rights-of-way program next fiscal year.
-As state appropriations have become non-existent for this task, the CRMC is faced with using federal funding to cover operational costs, thereby losing such programs as the ROW designation process.
+Therefore, notwithstanding partnerships like the one previously mentioned with the Roger Williams University Law School Fellow program, it is likely that due to further decreases in appropriations, and the resulting decreases in federal monies (a 1:1 match is required with federal funding), it may be necessary for the CRMC to come close to zero-funding its rights-of-way program next fiscal year.
+As state appropriations have become non-existent for this task, the CRMC is faced with using federal funding to cover operational costs..
 Further, if one were to take into consideration the monetary cost of trying to purchase those CRMC designated public access areas at current market value, it would easily amount in the millions of dollars.
 Thus the state has reaped a high rate of return for monies expended on this program.
 By demonstrating how successful the CRMC's efforts vis-à-vis rights-of-way designations and its impact to the state's quality of life, the Council will attempt to foster partnerships that will allow ROW designations to go forward in spite of funding constraints